Jip-Hop/sedunlocksrv-pba/README.md

 ## Features
 - Unlock your SED from a browser (via HTTPS)
+- Change disk password from a browser (via HTTPS)
+- Not limited to us_english keyboard mapping
 - Reboot button to boot from the unlocked drive
 - BIOS and UEFI support